Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 Adding a Custom Integration
 ---------------------------

 A custom integration can be added by adding an integration such as the ``Custom Logs`` integration.
-We can specify various settings relative to the data source and define additional actions to be performed.
+You can specify various settings relative to the data source and define additional actions to be performed.

 Enrollment Tokens
 -----------------